FBartos/PublicationBiasBenchmark/README.md

 - `results` : folder containing by-method results for all conditions \* repetitions
 - `metadata` : folder containing the following information:
-  - `conditions.csv` : file mapping of all conditions and the corresponding settings
+  - `dgm-conditions.csv` : file mapping of all conditions and the corresponding settings
-  - `data_generation.R` : file with code and reproducibility details for exact reproduction of the pre-simulated datasets
+  - `dgm-generation.R` : file with code for exact reproduction of the pre-simulated datasets
+  - `dgm-sessionInfo.txt`: file with reproducibility details for the pre-simulated datasets
-  - `methods.R` : file with code and reproducibility details for exact reproduction of the by method results
+  - `results`.R\` : file with code for exact reproduction of the by method results (might be method / method groups specific)
+  - `results-sessionInfo.txt`: file with reproducibility details for the precomputed results (might be method / method groups specific)

 ### References